 Take your braiding hair and braid it in with your natural hair.
 You just add two strands of the braiding hair to two strands of your natural hair and braid all the way down to the hair ends.
 You can also leave the ends loose to get goddess-style braids.

 Take another piece of braiding hair but instead of braiding wrap it around the root.
 Make sure it is secure by wrapping it a few times but don’t make it too thick.

-After wrapping your braids, you can secure it with the lighter.
-Some women use a glue that is specially made for locs.
+After wrapping your braids, you can secure them with a lighter.
+Some women use glue that is specially made for locs.

 Different Faux Locs Styles

 Faux locs can be styled in numerous ways.
 Some of the most popular ones are goddess, bohemian, and crochet locs.
 These are all versatile, stylish looks that everybody can make.

 With either of these styles, you can make day-to-night looks that are breathtaking.
 Are you into a bob?
 Go for crochet locs since they are lightweight and great for styling.
 Or would you prefer long hairstyles for the beach and summer?
 Then your choice should definitely be goddess locs.

 Faux Locs vs. Goddess Locs

 The question is a bit wrong.
 Goddess locs can be faux too.
 These locs are both great; their resemblance is obvious.
 However, they are not quite the same.

 Faux locs are braided down to the hair ends.
 They can look more or less polished and natural.
 The key difference is that they are created with synthetic hair.
 Therefore they can be heavy with a shiny and silky look.